Hørdum railway station

 Hørdum station is a railway station serving the small railway town of Hørdum in Thy, Denmark.

 Hørdum station is located on the Thy Line from Struer to Thisted.
 The station was opened in 1882 with the opening of the Thy Line.
-It offers direct InterCity services to Copenhagen and Thisted as well as regional train services to Struer and Thisted.
-The train services are operated by Arriva and DSB.
+It offers direct regional train services to Struer and Thisted.
+The train services are operated by the private public transport operating company GoCollective.

+History

+Hørdum railway station opened on 20 April 1882 as on one of the original intermediate stations on the Thy railway line.
+The station has been unstaffed since 1 May 1967.

+Operations

+The train services are currently operated by the private public transport operating company GoCollective which run frequent local train services between Thisted and Struer with onward connections from Struer to the rest of Denmark.
+DSB ran a twice daily InterCity service from the station to Copenhagen until December 2019.

+Station facilities

+The station has a bicycle parking station as well as a car park with approximately 15 parking spaces.